Interactions-controlled magnetotransport in two-dimensional massless-massive fermion mixtures: Magnetoconductivity of interacting hole gas

 \section{Magnetoconductivity of interacting hole gas}

-Figure~\ref{Fig1} shows the carriers energy dispersion.
-While the electron sector represents a linear Dirac-like spectrum (red curve in the figure), the hole sector demonstrates a more complicated behavior consisting of a linear-in-momentum dependence at low momenta $p$, and a domain of quadratic-in-momentum dependence in the vicinity of some nonzero $p$.
-Thus, at low temperatures, when the carriers of charge are degenerate, in the n-doped regime the system represents a degenerate massless electron Fermi gas, whereas in the p-doped regime, when the Fermi level $\mu>\Delta$ (hole representation), the system represents a mixture of degenerate massive and massless hole Fermi gases.
-If $\Delta>\mu>0$, the system is a massless mono-hole Dirac Fermi gas.
+At low temperatures, when the carriers of charge are degenerate, the system represents a degenerate massless electron Fermi gas in the n-doped regime, whereas in the p-doped regime, when the Fermi level $\mu>\Delta$ (in the hole representation), the system constitutes a mixture of degenerate massive and massless hole Fermi gases (Fig.~\ref{Fig1}).
+If $\Delta>\mu>0$, the system is a Fermi gas of only massless Dirac holes.
 We will study the interaction-mediated corrections to magnetotransport properties of the system in different regimes.

 We assume that the residual conductivity at small (zero) temperature is determined by the particle-impurity scattering.
 In contrast, the low-temperature corrections to the system conductivity mainly stem from particle-particle scattering processes.
 The term ``low temperatures'' in this sense means that the electron-electron (and hole-hole) scattering times are much larger than the particle-impurity ones, and the particle-phonon scattering processes are neglected.
 Indeed, at low enough temperatures and in a degenerate-gas, the particle-particle scattering time usually behaves as $1/\tau_{pp}\sim T^2/\mu$.
 Hence, the condition $\tau_{pp}\gg\tau$ (where $\tau$ is the corresponding particle momentum relaxation time on impurities) allows us to describe particle-particle scattering perturbatively withing the Boltzmann transport equation approach~\cite{RefPal}, employing the method of successive approximations using the smallness of the particle-particle collision integral.
+An exact inequality in the case of a Dirac dispersions reads $\hbar/\tau_{pp}=(e^2/\epsilon\hbar v)^2T^2/\mu\ll\hbar/\tau$.
+This gives an estimation for the upper limit of temperature around 90~K for $\tau=100$~fs.
+However, this is an overestimation.
+In experiments, the realistic range of temperatures, where interparticle interaction play important role, is 30--50~K.

 At the same time, we assume a classical magnetic field with arbitrary magnitude, thus, the parameter $\omega_c\tau$ (with $\omega_c$ the cyclotron frequency) can acquire arbitrary values for both massless and massive holes.